 I’m comfortable with the 80 per cent vaccination rate milestone that was set.
 However, I am concerned that these milestones are for Queensland as an average.
 We’ve seen higher vaccination rates in Brisbane than in regional Queensland, and I think that could potentially leave regional Queensland vulnerable to lockdowns once the state opens.
 If you do get COVID-19 in a community that’s only 40 per cent vaccinated, there aren’t many options available to you.
+In areas with high infection rates and low vaccination levels, there are also risks of virus variants occurring – like we have seen with the Omicron variant.
 Living in a remote community won’t protect you once we allow the virus in, so the best thing you can do is get a vaccine.
 The primary goal of vaccination is to break the link between infection and hospitalisation, and that is working around the world.
 In countries like the UK, we are seeing high case loads and very low hospitalisations.
 The question then becomes: is that because all restrictions have been lifted, or is that because they were too slow with their paediatric vaccine rollout, or too slow with their booster rollout?
 To a certain extent, we can learn from overseas.
 Australia is in a unique position, especially the states that have ‘COVID zero’, because other countries had to employ vaccinations when the virus there was widespread.
 In Queensland, we’re employing vaccinations before the virus has spread through the community – which changes the dynamics completely.

 Adjusting travel behaviours

 School of Business